H2-data/medicare_medications_data/README.md

 |90376\_2022|Imogam Rabies-HT|Rabies Immune Globulin/PF|2022|373\.0|
 |90376\_2023|Imogam Rabies-HT|Rabies Immune Globulin/PF|2023|207\.0|

-Now the rabies vaccine is dupilcated once for each year, and there is a year column to dilineate it.
+Now the rabies vaccine is dupilcated once for each year, and there is a 'year' column to dilineate it.
 Now I can partition things by year instead of referencing a set of columns each time I need a calculation.
-This logic was applied to all date identified columns in the dataset, creating a much simpler structure for use in SQL and Power BI.
+This logic was applied to all date-identified columns in the dataset, creating a much simpler structure for use in SQL and Power BI.

-To see each step of the data cleaning process, see the Python section of this project, linked here:
+To see each step of the data cleaning process, see the preprocessing section of this project, linked here:

 ### **How can I solve the problem?**

-After trying a couple of different methods, I believe the most effective way to decide which medications are the most costly is using a Composite Score since there are multiple factors that determine whether a medication is a liability.
+After trying a couple of different methods, I believe the most effective way to decide which medications incur the most losses is using a Weighted Composite Score since there are multiple factors that determine whether a medication is a liability.
 I will use 5 factors to score a medication:

 - Average Spending (30%), the higher the price, the higher score
 - Total Beneficiaries (inverted) (25%), the lower the number of beneficiaries, the higher the score